onkanat/Machining_Formulas/README.md

-# General Turning Formulas and Definitions
+# Machining Formulas - V2 Single Page Workspace System

 When machining in lathes, turning centers, or multi-task machines, calculating the correct values for different machining parameters like cutting speed and spindle speed is a crucial factor for good results.
 In this section, you will find the formulas and definitions needed for general turning.